- Does this patient have rheumatoid arthritis?

 Does this patient have rheumatoid arthritis?

 Early recognition of rheumatoid arthritis (RA) has become increasingly important, as early use of disease-modifying therapy has a long-term impact on the ultimate course of the disease.
 With the explicit aim of facilitating early use of methotrexate, new classification criteria have supplanted the classic 1987 criteria for RA, which depended on features of RA present for greater than 6 weeks, and features more typical of longstanding disease such as rheumatoid nodules and radiographic erosions.

-Other diseases, including acute viral polyarthritis, lyme disease, crystalline arthritis (i.e. monosodium urate disease or calcium pyrophosphate deposition disease), septic arthritis, reactive arthritis, osteoarthritis, psoriatic arthritis, or arthritis seen in setting of connective tissue diseases such as systemic lupus erythematosus or Sjogrens syndrome should be excluded as appropriate.
+The presence of other diseases, including acute viral polyarthritis, Lyme disease, crystalline arthritis (i.e. gout or calcium pyrophosphate deposition disease), septic arthritis, reactive arthritis, osteoarthritis, psoriatic arthritis, or arthritis seen in setting of connective tissue diseases such as systemic lupus erythematosus or Sjögren syndrome preclude the diagnosis of RA.